Sir Joseph Robinson, 1st Baronet: Life

-On 27 July 1908 under recommendation of General Botha to Sir Henry Campbell-Bannerman, he was granted a baronet, according to Andrew Roberts in relation to the controversial issue of the Chinese slave labour in the Transvaal.
+On 27 July 1908 on the recommendation of General Botha to Sir Henry Campbell-Bannerman, he was created a baronet.
+According to Andrew Roberts in relation to the controversial issue of the Chinese slave labour in the Transvaal.
 Winston Churchill, at the time Under-Secretary of State for the Colonial Office, wrote to Campbell-Bannerman to let him know that Robinson wanted a baronetcy, the only British hereditary honour which is not a peerage.